 Willingness to Change Brings More Success

-If you want to embark or continue on a journey to personal and spiritual development, be willing to challenge your core values, beliefs, ideas, and even the vision you’ve created for your life.
-Until you know what’s true, accurate, and based on facts rather simply on opinions, false beliefs, or “It’s always been done that way,” it’ll be hard to get a clear picture of where you want to go and the advancements you want to make.
+If you want to embark on or continue a journey to personal and spiritual development, be willing to challenge your core values, beliefs, ideas, and even the vision you’ve created for your life.
+Until you know what’s true, accurate, and based on facts rather than on opinions, false beliefs, or “It’s always been done that way,” it’ll be hard to get a clear picture of where you want to go and the advancements you want to make.

 It may be the difference between deciding to become a Doctor or a Nurse.
 Neither career is a wrong choice.
 However, one might be better for you, considering your likes, dislikes, existing skills, your health, your interests, goals, and other preferences.

 As you review your core values and beliefs as you create and manifest your spiritual development plan, you’ll come to many surprising realizations.
 Some of them will be a shock, others, not so much.

 The critical point is to realize that the ideas you have right now, even your most core beliefs and values, may change as you continue to grow and mature, and some of those long-held and cherished beliefs will turn out to be just not true.

 For instance, it’s not true that you can’t lose weight.
 It’s not true that you cannot start your own business.
 It’s not true that you aren’t good enough.
 It’s not true that it’s too late for you to write a book and go on tour as a writer.
 It’s not true that you can’t find a spiritual home that encourages a free and responsible search for truth and meaning.
 It’s not true that you can’t start graduate school in your fifties and decide to become a minister.